 The Five Stages of Grief

-Symptoms of grief differ from person to person; however, we all go through all stages at some point.
-Nevertheless, It is essential to understand and have closure in every step of grief.
+The steps of the grief process differ from person to person, but everyone experiences all stages at some point.
+It is essential to achieve closure in each step of grief to avoid lingering emotional wounds.

 Denial